The Bankrate promise

-Mortgage rates have more than doubled in 2022, with the average APR on 30-year loans running near 7 percent.
+Mortgage rates more than doubled last year and have remained stubbornly higher in 2023, with the average APR on 30-year loans running around 6.5 percent to 7 percent.
 For most borrowers, that’s not the ideal climate for replacing a current loan with a new one.

-Regardless, a refinance may be in your near future for many reasons.
-Here’s how the process works, the common options available to you, and what pros and cons to consider.
+Regardless, a refinance might be in your near future for many reasons.
+Here’s how refinancing a home works, the common options available to you and pros and cons to consider.

 What is refinancing?

 The term “refinance” is actually a bit misleading.
 When you refinance your mortgage, you’re not redoing it; you’re actually replacing your current mortgage with an entirely new loan.
 You could refinance with your current lender or work with a different lender completely.

 Refinancing has a lot of advantages: It can allow you to lower your monthly payment, save money on interest over the life of your loan, pay your mortgage off sooner and draw from your home’s equity if you need cash.

 Refinancing also comes with closing costs, which can affect your decision.
 Consider how long it will take for the refinancing costs to pay off compared to how long you plan to stay in the home, and whether you can afford the new payment.
 If you’re taking cash out, consider, as well, whether you’ll still have enough equity remaining in your home.
 Brush up on these common mortgage refinance myths to help you decide what makes financial sense for you.

 How to refinance your mortgage